 Transactions that lead to direct or indirect acquisition, alteration or disposal of rights to more than 1% of the shares and/or voting rights in Russian financial organisations (banks, pension funds, insurance companies, investment funds etc.), with the exception of transactions that are subject to special approval by the Decree 520 (see above).
-Given the wording of
+Given the wording of Decrees 737 and 738, this restriction seems to also apply to foreign-to-foreign transactions.

-&lt;sup>45 Regulation No. 295 was amended on 20 September 2022 with a view to applying it in the context of the new Decree 618.
+44 Regulation No. 295 was amended on 20 September 2022 with a view to applying it in the context of the new Decree 618.